After completing this unit, you’ll be able to:

 You’ve spent all that effort on building the app and if the end users don’t use it properly you end up with poor data and awful adoption.
 What is the cost of fixing data?
 What about responding to the same questions again and again?
 Have you estimated the time wasted with end users struggling to use the app?

-The morale boost and increase in adoption from responding really quickly to end user feedback should not be overlooked.
-It all starts with engagement – giving end users a really easy way to post feedback, inside the page layout.
-Capture the feedback and voting on the quality of help.
-Then provide updated training material or tweaks to page layouts really quickly to show you are listening.
+The morale boost, productivity enhancements, and increase in adoption from responding really quickly to end user feedback should not be overlooked.
+It all starts with engagement – giving end users a simple method to post feedback, inside the page layout.
+Once agreed upon, updates to training materials, policy and procedures and other materials quickly show your users you are listening and value their input.

 The Herman Miller story of information overload is just as relevant here.
-The sales team will be more effective if the published proposal template is linked to the Opportunity object or a step in the proposal process which is accessed inside Opportunity object.
+The sales team will be more effective if the published proposal template is linked to the Opportunity object, or to a step in the proposal process which is accessed inside Opportunity object.

 NEXT: Metadata dictionary